thedoggybrad/urlshortener/README.md

 ✓No Third Party Scripts/Libraries<br>
 ✓Fast Link Generation<br>
 ✓Easy to use<br>
-✓No need for an account
+✓No need for an account<br>
+✓Almost all functions are performed server side

 ## Credits
 OpenAI's ChatGPT for making the majority of this project's code.